erizov/Professor/semester_5/lecture_28_reinforcement_learning/q_learning/README.md

 ## Introduction

-Q Learning is q learning is a fundamental algorithm.
+Q Learning is q learning addresses specific computational challenges.

-This algorithm is widely used in computer science and software engineering for solving a specific class of problems efficiently.
-Understanding Q Learning is essential for building performant and scalable applications.
+This technique is applied in various domains to solve specific problems efficiently.
+Understanding this approach enables developers to solve related problems effectively.

 ## TL;DR (Too Long; Didn't Read)

-**One Sentence**: An algorithm that solves a specific computational problem efficiently.
+**One Sentence**: A computational method for q learning.

 **Time Complexity**: See complexity analysis below **Space Complexity**: See complexity analysis below